-Pine Marten Trail Camera
+Wildlife Trail Camera

+A Wildlife trail camera can be a helpful aid to locate Pine Martens.
 On our trips round Scotland we often look for signs of Pine Marten.
 The first and most obvious indication of Pine Martens being present in the area is usually their distinguished black scats.

-We have build up a list of good locations to find Pine Marten, but of course sightings are not guaranteed.
+We have build up a list of good locations to find Pine Marten.
+But of course sightings are not guaranteed.
 Often our little friends will visit in the early hours or when it is so dark that they are almost impossible to see.
 The sudden introduction of light into areas normally devoid of background lighting is usually not successful and tends to interfere with results.

-The Pine Marten trail camera.
+The Pine Marten

-On a trip to the Western Isles in May/June we had been fairly battered by storms.
-During our travel home the weather was beginning to settle so we decided this would be a good opportunity to try out the new Trail Camera, a Browning BTC-5HD.
-Our first stop would be Glen Torridon where we knew a couple of reliable sites to try out the Pinemarten trail camera.
+Battered by storms on a trip to the Western Isles.
+While traveling home the weather was beginning to settle.
+So we decided this would be a good opportunity to try out the Trail Camera.
+This was a Browning BTC-5HD.

 We set up the trail camera and watched for a while as the light started to fade.
 Just before last light a small Pine Marten could be seen peering out from under nearby vegetation.
 We watched as the young Pine Marten browsed before running off with a slice of cheese.
-To avoid risk of disturbance we withdrew leaving the Pine Marten trail camera to keep watch.
+To avoid risk of disturbance we withdrew leaving the trail camera to keep watch.

 The pictures below from the trail cam show a young Pine Martens typically careful approach.